Best LED Office Lights (2026 Guide)

 Editorial Integrity: Our reviews are based on independent research and testing.
 Our editorial team does not receive direct compensation from our advertisers.

-Whether you're outfitting a commercial building, home office, or coworking space, office lighting directly impacts how people feel and work.
-The right LED lighting reduces eye strain during screen work, creates a professional atmosphere, and cuts energy costs—all at once.
+Whether you're outfitting a commercial building, home office, or coworking space, office lighting directly impacts how people think, focus, and feel.
+The right LED setup reduces eye strain during screen work, creates a professional atmosphere, and cuts energy costs — all at once.

 The Illuminating Engineering Society (IES) recommends these light levels for office tasks: